Pepn/SurveyToolkit/README.md

 ## Documentation
 The SurveyManager contains QuestionnairePages which handle most of the logic for each page.
 The pages contain a list of FormObjectData (ScriptableObjects) where a FormObjectData could either a question, a submit button or some infobox.
 Every question is a prefab variant of the original QuestionForm, if you want to change the layout change this prefab.
 The FormObjectData must have a reference to the prefab, this way the QuestionnairePage knows which and how to instantiate the prefab. **The Survey is populated at runtime, so press play to inspect your survey.**
 To create new questions right click in the Project > Create > SurveyToolkit > QuestionType.
 Or just copy and edit the example questions.
-The final page should just be a infobox, the actual data is send on the final to last page.
+**The final page should just be a infobox, the actual data is send on the final to last page.**
+The specific functions are explained in detail in the code itself.

 ## Example
 The SampleScene shows a simple 2 page survey, see the questionnaire pages on the manager how it is setup.